An objective function for order preserving hierarchical clustering: Approximation

 \section{Approximation}

-From \citet{Dasgupta2016}, we know that the optimisation problem over $\val_f$ is NP-hard.
+Since optimisation of $\val_{s_d}$ is NP-hard, optimisation of $\val_f$ is NP-hard too.
 In this section, we present a polynomial time approximation algorithm with a relative performance guarantee of \bound.
-This result is similar to that presented in \citep{Dasgupta2016}, a result that has been improved upon in subsequent papers \citep{CharikarChatziafratis2017b,CohenAddadEtAl2019,RoyPokutta2017}.
-In this paper, we present the simpler \bound{} approximation, leaving possible improvements for future work.

-The algorithm presented by Dasgupta is based on successive applications of \SparsestCut{} \citep{LeightonRao1999} to generate a binary tree that approximates the optimal tree.
-There exists a directed equivalent to \SparsestCut{} called \DirSparsestCut{} \citep{ChuzhoyKhanna2006}, which we shall use for our approximation.
-To get there, we must first establish a dual to our optimisation problem, allowing us to solve the optimisation as a minimisation problem.
+The method is based on successive applications of \DirSparsestCut{} \citep{ChuzhoyKhanna2006} to produce an order preserving tree.
+The method, thus, falls in the category of divisive hierarchical clustering.
+The \DirSparsestCut{} is similar to the more common \SparsestCut{} \citep{LeightonRao1999}, with the obvious difference that in \DirSparsestCut, one attempts to have as many arcs as possible pointing in the same direction across the cut.

-Although the different cut models are defined on graphs, there is no real difference between cuts and the concept we have called splits.
-The difference lies is in that a split focuses on \emph{splitting a set}, whereas the cut focuses on \emph{cutting edges or arcs spanned by the split}.
-Moreover, every (possibly relaxed) relation $\omega : X \times X \to [0,1]$ corresponds to a complete directed weighted graph with $\omega$ as weight function.
-We shall therefore use both splits and cuts in what follows.
+Notice that graph cuts, and what we have called splits, are the same thing.
+In a split, we focus on \emph{splitting a set} in two, while for a graph cut, we focus on \emph{cutting the arcs spanned by the split}.
+However, since every relaxed order relation $\omega : X \times X \to [0,1]$ corresponds to a complete directed weighted graph, the concepts coincide.

 \begin{definition} Given a complete directed weighted graph over $X$ with weight function $\nu$, the \deft{directed cut density} of a split $(A,B)$ of $X$ is the magnitude

 In particular, a \deft{directed sparsest cut} is a split of minimal cut density, taken over all possible binary splits $(A,B)$ of $X$. \end{definition}